nikpapadatos/Graduate-Student-Commute-Choice-Model/README.md

 # Graduate Student Commute Choice Model

-This project models the commute choices of graduate students in town X, focusing on the spring season when driving, biking, and walking are feasible alternatives.
-The analysis uses a **multinomial logit model** to understand how students choose their commuting mode based on **cost** and **time** factors.
+This project models the commute choices of graduate students in town X during the spring season, focusing on alternatives such as driving, biking, and walking.
+The analysis applies a **multinomial logit model** to examine how students choose a commuting mode based on **cost** and **time** variables.

 ### Key Components:
-1. **Multinomial Logit Model**: We express the **representative utility** for each commuting alternative as a function of cost and time with the equation:
+1. **Multinomial Logit Model**: The representative utility for each commuting alternative is modeled as a linear function of cost and time:
    $$V_{nj} = \alpha_j + \beta C_{nj} + \gamma T_{nj}$$
-   where $\alpha_j$ are alternative-specific intercepts, and $\beta$ and $\gamma$ represent the sensitivity to cost and time, respectively.
+   where $\alpha_j$ are alternative-specific intercepts, and $\beta$ and $\gamma$ capture the effects of cost and time on commuting choices.

-2. **Parameter Estimation**: We estimated the model parameters using **Maximum Likelihood Estimation (MLE)** with the `minimize()` function from SciPy.
-This includes calculating **standard errors, z-statistics**, and **p-values** for the coefficients.
+2. **Parameter Estimation**: Parameters are estimated using **Maximum Likelihood Estimation (MLE)**, with standard errors, z-statistics, and p-values calculated to assess statistical significance.

-3. **Likelihood Ratio Test**: We performed a **likelihood ratio test** to assess the joint significance of alternative-specific intercepts and time coefficients.
-The test showed that adding these intercepts and coefficients significantly improves the model fit, indicating that commuting choices are influenced by inherent preferences for different modes.
+3. **Likelihood Ratio Test**: A **likelihood ratio test** evaluates the significance of alternative-specific intercepts and time coefficients.
+Results show that including these terms significantly improves model fit, indicating that different commuting modes have inherent preferences.

 ### Results:
-- **Cost Sensitivity**: Students are significantly more sensitive to cost than time when choosing a commuting mode, with cost having a larger negative impact on utility.
+- **Cost Sensitivity**: The model reveals a higher sensitivity to cost than time, with cost having a stronger negative impact on commuting utility.
-- **Inherent Preferences**: There are significant positive intercepts for walking and driving, showing inherent preferences for these modes.
-The bus option, however, has no strong inherent preference.
+- **Inherent Preferences**: Positive intercepts for walking and driving suggest inherent preferences for these modes, while the bus option shows no strong preference.

-This project demonstrates the application of MLE, likelihood ratio testing, and logit models in discrete choice analysis.
+This project demonstrates the use of MLE and likelihood ratio testing in modeling discrete choice behavior.